 It won’t affect the flavor of your ice-blended watermelon beverage much and you ensure that you get the maximum nutrition of out of this refreshing fruit.

 You can even stock up on perfect, fresh watermelons at the peak of the season and freeze them so you can enjoy that summery flavor in smoothies all winter long.

 Who knew we’ve been tossing vital nutrients into the waste bin?
-You can also blend sprouted watermelon seeds into your smoothies and sprinkle them atop any of our watermelon salad recipes.
-If you don’t have time to sprout your own watermelon seeds you may be able to find them already sprouted and dried at your local whole food grocer.
+You can also blend sprouted watermelon seeds into your smoothies and sprinkle them on salads.

 Nutritional Benefits of Watermelon

-Look to watermelon, tomato, pink grapefruit and guava to get carotenoids like lycopene, which give fruits and vegetables their vibrant color.
-So for those who aren’t especially fond of tomatoes, making any one of these delicious watermelon recipes is a great way to get that lycopene boost.
+Look to watermelon, tomato, pink grapefruit, and guava to get carotenoids like lycopene, which give fruits and vegetables their vibrant color.